 - One season before this, Heller and Audrey are being held hostage by terrorists who are planning on staging a mock trail and executing Heller by the end of it.
 Realizing that they'll be dead by the end of it and with rescue looking slim, the two break open a gas main and attempt to asphyxiate themselves before this can occur.
 This fails and the terrorists are able to successfully resuscitate them moments later, but Jack is able to save them in the next hour.

 - Jack attempts this in the Day 7 finale.
 He's been captured by the Big Bad's group, he's been infected with a lethal biotoxin that will kill him in a number of hours, the terrorists want to copy the biotoxin in his bloodstream to mass produce it to threaten countless other lives, and his escape attempt from their compound has just become a bust.
 With no other options, he isolates himself in a room, makes used of a ruptured fuel line and attempts to use a flare to set himself ablaze.
 He's stopped by Tony seconds before he can ignite it, although the FBI managed to save him in the following minutes.

-- In El Chavo del ocho, the protagonist says this in an episode.
-In the Brazilian, it was "Prefiro morrer do que perder a vida!"
+- In El Chavo del ocho, the protagonist says this exact phrase in an episode where he's playing duel with his friend Kiko.
+In the Brazilian Portuguese dub: "Prefiro morrer do que perder a vida!"